 Sound confusing?
 I’ll explain.

-A soul place is a physical location that deeply calls to you: it speaks to your Soul.
-You might feel a sense of nostalgic longing for this place, a sense of deep resonance, and almost mystical significance.
+A soul place is a physical location that deeply calls to you: it speaks to your soul.
+You might feel a sense of nostalgic longing for this place or a sense of deep resonance and almost mystical significance.

-You will feel a sense of expansion in these places, deep peace, and like you have finally ‘found home.’
-What has happened is that you’ve found an external representation of the inner heaven within you.
-That’s why Soul places touch us so deeply.
+You will feel a sense of expansion in these places, deep peace, and like you have finally โfound home.โ What happens when you feel this way is that youโve found an external representation of the inner heaven within you.
+Thatโs why soul places touch us so deeply.

-Your soul space, on the other hand, is an inner experience of your True Nature.
-We often inhabit our soul spaces in moments of prayer, contemplation, altered states of consciousness, and deep meditation.
+Your soul space (as opposed to a soul place), on the other hand, is an inner experience of your True Nature.
+We often inhabit our soul spaces in moments of prayer, contemplation, altered states of consciousness, and deep meditation.ย

 As Mark Nepo writes,